A look at how provinces plan to emerge from COVID-19 shutdown - Sylvan Lake News

 New Brunswick

-Premier Blaine Higgs put the first phase of his four-phase reopening plan into action April 24.
+Premier Blaine Higgs put the first phase of his four-phase reopening plan into action on April 24.
 It allows limited play on golf courses as well as fishing and hunting.
 Two families are allowed to interact as part of a so-called “two-family bubble.”
 Post-secondary students can return if it’s deemed safe by the school, and outdoor church services can be held, if people remain in their vehicles and are two metres apart.
-The second phase, which could begin within two to four weeks would see resumption of elective surgeries, and reopening of daycares, offices, restaurants, ATV trails and seasonal campgrounds.
-The third phase would allow regular church services, dentistry work and reopened fitness centres.
-The final phase, which would probably come only after a vaccine is available, would include large gatherings.
+The second phase is to see the resumption of elective surgeries and the reopening of daycares, offices, restaurants, ATV trails and seasonal campgrounds.
+The third phase will allow regular church services, dentistry work and reopened fitness centres.
+The final phase, which will probably come only after a vaccine is available, will include large gatherings.

 —-